-As a company, you don’t want to be dependent on the good will and performance of one partner, especially when it comes to crucial parts of your own business.
+As a company, you don’t want to be dependent on the goodwill and performance of one partner, especially when crucial parts of your company are involved.

 It has already been mentioned that open innovation and collaboration in the chain requires specific skills and rules.
 The possibility of using external expertise and facilities for product, process or market development does not automatically result in benefits and profits.

 If collaboration partners stick to traditional role patterns and are reluctant to share knowledge and information, the collaboration is more likely to result in a loss of time or even fail to deliver the desired outcome.

 On paper, open innovation and collaboration between OEM and (1st tier) suppliers offers many advantages!
 In practice, however, it is difficult to make optimal use of these advantages.